nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Makeup lesson**: A lesson that occurs only once, for a student who has missed a previous lesson.
 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
 * **OOP**: Object-Oriented Programming - a programming paradigm that organizes software design around data, or objects, rather than functions and logic
-* **Private contact detail**: A contact detail that is not meant to be shared with others.
+* **Contact detail**: Information that can be used to make contact with a person.
+Such information include a person's phone number and email address.
 * **Recurring lesson**: A lesson that will occur more than once in patterned intervals.
 * **Sequence Diagram**: A UML sequence diagram models the interactions between various entities in a system, in a specific scenario.
 Modelling such scenarios is useful, for example, to verify the design of the internal interactions is able to provide the expected outcomes (as defined in the Software Engineering for Self-Directed Learners CS2103/T edition [textbook](https://nus-cs2103-ay2122s1.github.io/website/se-book-adapted/index.html)).
 * **Session**: A session begins when the app is started and ends when the app is exited.